pkalivas/radiate/docs/source/fitness.md

 !!! note ":fontawesome-brands-python: Python `numba`"

     For python, In come cases (primarily if you are decoding to a `np.array`) it is possible to compile your fitness function down to native C using [numba](https://numba.pydata.org).
-    In most cases with, this will result in your engine running as fast or almost as fast as rust.
+    In most cases with this, this will result in your engine running as fast or almost as fast as rust.
 Check the examples page for an example using this method.

 === ":fontawesome-brands-python: Python"